metrorailings/OwlBlog/content/posts/bucs-panthers-some-quick-game-analysis.md

 {{< giphy gfycatTitle="PastViciousKoi" >}}

 Look at that double-reverse.
-You don't see many teams running that type of play, but the Panthers have the exact right personnel to run that type of play - a threatening runner in Christian McCaffrey and two swiss-knife playmakers in DJ Moore and Damiere Byrd.
-The defense was completely out of sorts by the time  DJ Moore began motioning uphill.
+You don't see many teams running that type of play, but the Panthers have the exact right personnel to run that type of play - a threatening rusher in Christian McCaffrey and two swiss-knife playmakers in DJ Moore and Damiere Byrd.
+The Bucs defense was completely out of sorts by the time  DJ Moore began motioning uphill.

 {{< giphy gfycatTitle="WeeklyDearestAntipodesgreenparakeet" >}}

 Look at that blitz being telegraphed prior to the ball being snapped.
-And yet the blitz still manages to throw Fitzpatrick into a tizzy.
+And yet the Panthers pass rushers on that play still manage to throw Fitzpatrick into a tizzy.

 The Buccaneers began coming back in the second half, in part because Tampa Bay managed to neutralize the blitz every now and then.
 But it wasn't enough against a team that literally laid 35 points before the first half even ended.